Jim Roddey: Defeat and subsequent political activity

 In 2003, Roddey ran for reelection but lost to Dan Onorato.
 In interviews, he credits the re-assessments as leading to his decline in popularity.
 Following his time as Chief Executive, he became an appointed member of Pittsburgh's fiscal oversight board (Pittsburgh Intergovernmental Cooperation Authority), but resigned in February 2005.
 He was elected chair of the Allegheny County Republican Party in 2005.
-He drew plaudits for a relatively diminished showing for incumbent Democrat Luke Ravenstahl in the 2007 and 2009 Pittsburgh mayoral elections and Tom Corbett's victory in Allegheny County in the 2010 gubernatorial election, but was criticised for a 2012 speech in which he claimed to have jokingly attempted to yield a handicapped parking space to a man because he, "...saw that Obama sticker and thought [he was] mentally retarded."
+He drew plaudits for a relatively diminished showing for incumbent Democrat Luke Ravenstahl in the 2007 and 2009 Pittsburgh mayoral elections and Tom Corbett's victory in Allegheny County in the 2010 gubernatorial election, but was criticized for a 2012 speech in which he claimed to have jokingly attempted to yield a handicapped parking space to a man because he, "...saw that Obama sticker and thought [he was] mentally retarded."
 He retired from his position as Party Chair in 2016, having presided over a period of financial stabilization and tripling membership growth for the organization.

+Death

+Roddey died on March 7, 2024, at the age of 91.